 Alison is a tutor for Shooting Roots, providing music workshops for young people at folk festivals.
 She is project leader for Cambridgeshire Music’s two-year Ultimate Ceilidh Band project for young people in Cambridgeshire, supported by Youth Music.
 Alison is also a tutor for the English Folk Dance and Song Society (EFDSS), running folk taster projects for instrumental students in London.
 She also runs one-off workshops – these have included how to survive in sessions, tin whistle for beginners, maypole dance and harmony singing.

-Alison regularly plays and calls with several professional ceilidh bands, including Licence to Ceilidh and the Cunning Plan Ceilidh Band.
+Alison regularly plays and calls with several professional ceilidh bands, including the Bristol Ceilidh Quartet, Licence to Ceilidh and the Cunning Plan Ceilidh Band.
 She has played in numerous orchestras, often as leader of 1st or 2nd violins.
 In 2012-13 Alison was a Creative Artist in Residence for the English Folk Dance and Song Society at Cecil Sharp House, London.
 She was commissioned to write an orchestral fantasia of Cotswold Morris tunes from the repertoire of the Beaux of London City Morris Men.
 Morris Monday was premiered with Alison as conductor at Cecil Sharp House in March 2013.

 From time to time Alison likes to escape her musical world by boarding a yacht and sailing long distances.
 In 2006 she sailed non-stop from Torbay to Lisbon in the Tall Ships’ Race, and she is a qualified Day Skipper.